 The climb back up

 Then I hit the second half of the walk, which has more steps and is steeper and I immediately began huffing and puffing my way up.
 It was quite a hot and humid day, and by the time I reached the lookout, I was relieved to have finished.
-Not least because I wanted to stop for a breather, but came under attack by blood sucking flies.
+Not least because if I wanted to stop for a breather, I came under attack from blood sucking flies.

 Actual flies that look like normal innocent house flies, but are in fact blood thirsty vampires and as persistent as the worst mosquitoes.